By David Joel Miller.

 Could an intervention have been conducted while this person was in the pre-mental-illness stage that would have prevented their condition from deteriorating to a mental and a behavioral issue?

 If the mentally ill are somehow different from the normal people then no, no prevention is possible but if there is such a thing as mental health that gets better and then gets worse and then better again there are things that can be done to prevent relapses into active mental illness.

 We have had that violence – mental illness connection wrong.

 A little more on the mental illness violence connection.
-Those with a mental illness are far more likely to be the victim of crime rather than the perpetrator.
+Those with a mental illness are far more likely to be the victim of a crime rather than the perpetrator.

 Most of those workplace and school shootings?
-Those were often the result of someone who appeared normal or close to it until they were fired from their job, served with divorce papers or found out their partner was cheating on them.
+Those were often the result of someone who appeared normal or close to it until they were fired from their job, served with divorce papers, or found out their partner was cheating on them.

 Remember, as reprehensible as it is that even one child died in a school shooting, each year for every child who dies in a school shooting, from ten to twenty children are shot at home by a biological parent who then shoots themselves.

-Rather than having had a long-term diagnosable mental illness I believe there is good evidence that many of these violent incidents were the inability of this person to cope with an identifiable stressor.
+Rather than having had a long-term diagnosable mental illness, I believe there is good evidence that many of these violent incidents were the inability of this person to cope with an identifiable stressor.
 Their problem was not a long-term severe mental illness but their inability to cope with stress that pushed them into a poor mental health state.

 Many have suggested that the mental illness is just the way they are not to blame them for their having a disorder.
 I agree that they are not to blame for having gotten a mental illness.
 I doubt that anyone chooses to be sick mentally or physically.
 That does not mean that the mentally ill have no hope and need to resign themselves to always being too sick to function.
 Recovery can happen.
 We see it happen every day.

 Throughout the year I want to talk more about some of the tools that can be used to keep yourself mentally healthy and to reduce the impact of illness when it does occur.